-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY disclosures in determining the scope of permitted processing.
-Comment suggests that the Agency adjust its regulations to be interoperable and include positive examples. consumer's personal information for "specific, explicit, and legitimate disclosed purposes" and not for reasons incompatible with those purposes.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY processing.
+Comment suggests that the Agency adjust its regulations to be interoperable and include positive examples. with those purposes.
 Lastly, portions of this comment are moot because the word "average" has been deleted from the regulation.
-W89-13 0955-0956 59.
-Comments state that "explicit consent" requirement will remove business's ability to rely on making updates to their privacy policy to address changes in practices, remove their flexibility to respond to evolving business practices, result in material changes in data collection practices, add significant compliance costs, threaten beneficial secondary uses of data, and adversely impact innovation while providing little additional benefit to consumers.
-Comment states that businesses should not have to obtain additional consent if they fully disclosed all potential purposes for which information may be used, retained, or shared, so long as the purposes for which the information was originally collected, as otherwise developing and marketing new products or improving and marketing new products would not be feasible.
+59. Comments state that "explicit consent" requirement will remove business's ability to rely on making updates to their privacy policy to address changes in practices, remove their flexibility to respond to evolving business practices, result in material changes in data collection practices, add significant compliance costs, threaten beneficial secondary uses of data, and adversely impact innovation while providing little additional benefit to consumers.
+Comment states that businesses should not have to obtain additional consent if they fully disclosed all potential purposes for which information may be used, retained, or shared, so long as the purposes are not incompatible with those purposes for which the information was originally collected, as otherwise developing and marketing new products or improving and marketing existing products would not be feasible.
 No change has been made in response to this comment.
 Section 7002 is necessary to clarify how businesses must comply with each statutory requirement within Civil Code § 1798.100(c).
 If a business's collection, use, retention, and/or sharing does not comply with the requirements within Civil Code § 1798.100(c), the processing is prohibited under CCPA.
 There is no notice-based exception to this prohibition.
 In addition, consent (which must be a "freely given, specific, informed, and unambiguous indication of the consumer's wishes") is the appropriate mechanism to render processing compatible under CCPA.
 Comment's proposed privacy policy-based alternative does not comply with the statutory requirements under Civil Code § 1798.100(c) and is not more effective in furthering the intent and purpose of CCPA.
 As detailed further in the FSOR, notices are insufficient tools by themselves to provide consumers with an understanding of and control over the purposes of collection and processing of their personal information.
 See FSOR, p.
 10. Lastly, the Agency does not believe that compliance would be overly burdensome or would stifle businesses or innovation.
 Businesses may collect, use, retain, and/or share personal information to achieve purpose for which the personal information was collected or processed under now-modified § 7002(b), or for another disclosed purpose that is compatible with the context in which the personal information was collected under now-modified § 7002(c).
-If a businesses cannot comply with § 7002(b) or (c), it may still obtain consent from the consumer.
+If a business cannot comply with § 7002(b) or (c), it may still obtain consent from the consumer.
 This approach enables compliance for businesses while providing consumers with meaningful control over their personal information in furtherance W11-5 W14-1 W18-12 W22-1 W45-2 0143-0144 0162-0163 0195 0219 0467-0468